The following professionals lent their expertise to this article:

 Mode: Hybrid

 Cost: Tuition varies based on program mode (whether students choose a direct-admission approach or pursue an associate degree) and length.
-Use the school’s net price calculatorto get an estimate of costs.
+Use the school’s net price calculator to get an estimate of costs.

 Admissions Requirements: According to admissions requirements, students must: